 (B) If the professional standards committee receives information by the filing of a verified complaint with the board office or upon its own information that a licensee or registrant, be it either a counselor's, a social worker's, or a marriage and family therapist's ability to practice has fallen below the acceptable and prevailing standards of care because of habitual or excessive use or abuse of drugs, alcohol, or other substances or other physical or mental impairments that impair their ability to practice, the professional standards committee may order the licensee to submit to a mental or physical examination at the licensee's expense conducted by a designee of the board for the purpose of determining if there is an impairment that is posing a threat to the licensee's well-being or the treatment of a client whom the licensee or registrant serves.

 (C) Failure of the individual licensee or registrant to submit to a mental or physical examination order by the professional standards committee constitutes an admission of the allegations against the individual licensee or registrant unless the failure is due to circumstances beyond the individual's control.

-(D) If the professional standards committee determines that the individual's ability to practice is impaired the following actions shall be taken:
+(D) If the professional standards committee determines that the individual's ability to practice is impaired the following actions may be taken: